viveknallur/website/content/teaching/understanding-blackboard-scores.md

 #### Scrum-Based Mini-Project

-Each project will be graded independently by three graders.
-Each grader will grade the sprints, as well as the final deliverable, and award a total mark out of 100.
+Each project will be marked independently by three graders (the project's final score will be the arithmetic mean of three marks).
+Each grader will mark the sprints, as well as the final deliverable, and award a total mark out of 100.
 The marking table for the  mini-project is as follows:

 | Marks | Explanation |
 |:------:|:-------------:|